tableau/analytics-extensions-api/docs/ae_method_evaluate.md

 Executes a block of code, replacing named parameters with their provided values.
 The Evaluate endpoint is where all of the analysis using the service is done.

+Username and password values that have been configured in Tableau are passed to the Analytics Extension using the HTTP headers of calls to the /evaluate method.

 The POST body is a JSON dictionary with two elements:

 - **data**: a value that contains the parameter values passed to the code.
 These values are key-value pairs, following a specific convention for key names (_arg1, _arg2, etc.).
 These take dimensions and measures from Tableau and pass them to the external service.